wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 npm install @wix/sdk-react @wix/dashboard-react @wix/stores react-query
 ```

-In out code, we start by wrapping our exported page component with the [`withDashboard`](TODO: link here) HOC.
+In our code, we start by wrapping our exported page component with the [`withDashboard`](TODO: link here) HOC.
 This will allow us to later use the [`useWixModules`](https://dev.wix.com/docs/sdk/api-reference/sdk-react/hooks#usewixmodules) hook to call Wix APIs.

 In our previously created `withProvider.tsx` we will wrap our returned component with `withDashboard`: